 Soil Fertilization and Management

-A tree grows in its natural habitat, leaves and branches fall to the ground, rot away, and feed the soil.
-When a tree grows in our yard, the leaves are cleaned up, we choose what grows around them, redirect irrigation, and sometimes dig into their root zones.
+A tree grows in its natural habitat - leaves and branches fall to the ground, rot away, and feed the soil.
+Sometimes, trees need extra fertilization, irrigation redirection, and/or root aeration to maintain their vitality.
 Our experience in commercial and residential tree care can help maintain the overall health of your soil.
 Our arborist can design a feeding and fertilization schedule to make caring for your trees hassle and worry-free.

 Aeration and Root Collar Excavation